MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/walkthrough-tracing-serial-lot-numbers.md

     This completes the second defects management task using the **Item Tracing** page for defects management.
 Since the **Item Tracing** page is based on posted entries only, the quality controller must continue to the **Find entries** page to make sure that LOT1 is not used in non-posted documents.

-## <a name="finding-all-records-of-a-seriallot-number"></a>Finding All Records of a Serial/Lot Number
+## <a name="finding-all-records-of-a-seriallot-number"></a>Finding All Records of a Serial Number
- With the **Item Tracing** page, the quality controller learned that LOT1 contained the faulty racing frames, which vendor supplied them, and in which posted transaction they have been used.
+ With the **Item Tracing** page, the quality controller learned that LOT1 contained the faulty racing frames, which supplier supplied them, and in which posted transaction they have been used.
 He must now determine whether LOT1 is in any open documents by integrating from the trace result to the **Find entries** page where he can perform a search through all database records.

 ### <a name="to-find-all-occurrences-of-lot1-in-non-posted-records-such-as-open-orders"></a>To find all occurrences of LOT1 in non-posted records, such as open orders